OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Curriculum_Management.md

 ![Curriculum bearbeiten](assets/Curriculum_bearbeiten1.png)

-In addition to the "Metadata" tab, the "User administration" tab is used to manage and organize curriculum administrators.
+In addition to the "Metadata" tab, the "User management" tab is used to manage and organize curriculum administrators.
 New curriculum owners can be added or deleted here.

 ## Search Curriculum